MicrosoftDocs/common-data-model-and-service/common-data-model/index.md

 - **Common Data Service (CDS) for Apps**, which supports Dynamics and PowerApps, stores data in conformance with the CDM definition.
 In fact, many of the original business entities in the CDM came from Dynamics offerings, such as Dynamics 365 for Sales and Dynamics 365 for Marketing.

 - **Industry verticals** such as healthcare are working closely with Microsoft to extend the CDM to their specific business concepts, such as **Patient** and **Care Plan**.
-That way, users can can share data and build services so partners can easily exchange data, create interoperable apps and services, and create quick analytics that are easy to share.
+That way, users can share data and build services so partners can easily exchange data, create interoperable apps and services, and create quick analytics that are easy to share.

 ## Next step